 Proposition \ref{prop:nullerror} implies that constant disturbances are perfectly compensated by the prediction scheme since $\delta=0$ for all $r \geq 0$ in this case.
 In the case of ramp-like disturbances, null prediction error is achieved for $r \geq 1$.
-More generally, let $n_r$ be the order of an unknown time-varying polynomial disturbance $w(k) = w_0 + w_1 k + \dots + w_{n_r} k^{n_r}$, then null steady-state prediction error is achieved whenever $r \geq n_r$ since $\Delta^{r+1}w(k)=0$ in this case.
-Although one can enlarge the family of time-varying disturbances for which null prediction error is achieved at steady-state by increasing the parameter $r$, it should be noted that complexity also increases due to the order of the observer state being augmented, consequently leading to less efficiency in solving optimization problems \eqref{eq:opt1} and \eqref{eq:opt2}.
+More generally, let $n_r$ be the degree of an unknown time-varying polynomial disturbance $w(k) = w_0 + w_1 k + \dots + w_{n_r} k^{n_r}$, then null steady-state prediction error is achieved whenever $r \geq n_r$ since $\Delta^{r+1}w(k)=0$ in this case.
+Although one can enlarge the family of time-varying disturbances for which null prediction error is achieved at steady-state by increasing the parameter $r$, it should be noted that complexity also increases due to the order of the observer state being augmented, possibly leading to less efficiency in solving optimization problem \eqref{eq:opt1}.